 Which Sports Are The Best For Prop Bets?

 There are different ways in which you can answer this question.
-Sports like football, baseball, basketball, and hockey where an intense amount of performance-related data is recorded would be the best.
+Sports like football, baseball, basketball, and hockey where plentiful performance-related data is recorded would be the best.
 The more information you have at your disposal, the easier it is to make an educated decision on how to bet.

 But does that mean you should bet on whether James Conner will score a touchdown even if you have never watched a football game in your entire life?
 Of course not.
 Having the data at your disposal is one thing, but understanding it and knowing how to interpret it is another.